 Raymond “Ray” Babbitt, “Rain Man”

-Rightfully considered the breakthrough film for characters on the autism spectrum, “Rain Man” is a film about Raymond, an autistic savant, and his selfish brother Charlie.
-Dustin Hoffman won a Best Actor Oscar for his portrayal of Raymond, and has long been praised for his realistic and respectful performance, which he based on close observations of two real-life autistic individuals.
-While recent years and further scientific discovery have brought about some controversy surrounding Raymond being an autistic savant, the film remains an important step in the evolution of the portrayal of characters on the autism spectrum.
+Rightfully considered the breakthrough film for characters on the autism spectrum, “Rain Man” is a 1988 film about Raymond, an autistic savant, and his selfish brother Charlie (Tom Cruise).
+Dustin Hoffman won an Academy Award for his portrayal of Raymond, and has long been praised for his realistic and respectful performance, which he based on close observations of two real-life autistic individuals.
+While scientific discoveries over the last three decades have brought about some controversy surrounding Raymond being an autistic savant, the film remains an important step in the evolution of the portrayal of characters on the autism spectrum.

 Dr. Alfred Jones, “Salmon Fishing on the Yemen“